grannycart/by-sound-alone_source/full-draft-manuscript/1_Chapter.md

 "And it's fucking bad, eh?"

 "Pretty... bad.
-Authority sub rammed us on the surface."
+An Authority sub rammed us on the surface."

 "So we're fuckin' fucked then, eh?
 Fuckin' fucked, because the cargo hold's too fucking big, and the boat won't fuckin' float if it's flooded, eh Capt' Percy?
 Fuckin' fucked!"
 She threw her piece of machinery at the wall where its loosely-held assembly collapsed and sent small part flying into the far black corners of the lower engine room.